“Savasana is the most important posture.”Accepted Yoga teacher wisdom

 When I began yoga, I didn’t believe this.
-I’ve seen the T-Shirts saying “I’m just here for Savasana,” which I find funny, because for me, Savasana, or corpse pose (i.e. lying flat on your back and relaxing completely) was definitely not what I was there for….
+I’ve seen the T-Shirts saying “I’m just here for savasana,” which make me smile.
+For me, savasana, or corpse pose (i.e. lying flat on your back and relaxing completely) was definitely not what I was there for….

-But I have to lie still and do nothing to achieve that?
-No, I don’t think so.
+But I have to lie still and do nothing?
+No, that sounds hard.

-But over time, I’ve started to make friends with Savasana, and I think you can too.
+But over time, I’ve made friends with savasana, and I think you can too.
 Here’s why it’s worth a try, and how to go about it…

 - It allows you to notice and absorb the benefits of the practice.
 A lot can happen physically, mentally and emotionally during yoga.
 Yoga meets you where you are, but it does not leave you where it found you.
 You need time to let yourself catch up with that and to enjoy the differences.

 - It rests the body after physical practice.
-Throughout your yoga practice, you are seeking balance between effort and ease, between strength and surrender.
+In yoga, you are seeking balance between effort and ease, between strength and surrender.
 By its very nature, physical practice requires strength and effort.
 Savasana gives you chance to balance that by seeking complete relaxation, allowing the body to recover and rest.

 - You learn the skill of relaxation.
 And it is a skill.
 When you scan through the body in savasana, you have a final opportunity to find any remaining tension, physical or mental and let it go.
 You learn how to consciously relax.

 - It marks the end of your practice, creating space before you re-enter the rest of the world.
 If you rush out straight after the last posture, it’s too easy to immediately lose all the mindful connection with yourself you cultivated through your yoga.
 Savasana gives you chance to take stock, which helps you to sustain that connection afterwards.